dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 In this case, users would see the following message: This list is empty.

-renderEmpty is a render prop because it contains a component to render when a particular condition has been met—in this case, when the list is empty or the data property has not been provided.
+renderEmpty is a render prop because it contains a component to render when a particular condition has been met — in this case, when the list is empty or the data property has not been provided.

 We can send this component an actual array of data: